SproulHimself/satire_classification_project/README.md

 <img width="422"  src="https://user-images.githubusercontent.com/34200538/52919973-e7ce7180-32d5-11e9-9c69-105ea90a62d2.png">
 </p>

 (Image taken from slideshow presentation)

 ----
 ### Summary

+Working on this project was very fun and informative.
+We built a simple command line interface to evaluate new articles.
+It was very satisfying to see the overwhelming majority of articles being correctly classified.

 <img width="730" alt="cli_satire_detector" src="https://user-images.githubusercontent.com/34200538/52919484-f1a1a600-32d0-11e9-8e49-d5f6a4b3029c.png">